 He is winner of the 2015 Award for Best Initiatives of European Online Investigative Journalism, Robert Schuman Centre for Advanced Studies (European University Institute, Florence, Italy) for his work on covering the HIV epidemic in eastern Europe.

 Major projects he has worked on include The Fix-Up: ‘How Sky News broadcasts false content about east Europe’ (Nominated for Best Reporting, Superscrieri Awards 2017), and Football Leaks.
 This latter project is a series of articles from the largest leak in sports history, undertaken in a cross-border project with European Investigative Collaborations spanning 14 countries, leading national media outlets and over 60 journalists.
-He also worked on Eurocrimes, a data journalism initiative revealing the nationalities of criminals in 25 EU countries, and on The Malta Files exposing the smallest EU country as a haven for tax avoidance, which was nominated for Best Investigative Journalism (Global) at the British Press Awards 2017.
+He also worked on Eurocrimes, a data journalism initiative revealing the nationalities of criminals in 25 EU countries, and on The Malta Files exposing the smallest EU country as a haven for tax avoidance, which was nominated for Best Investigative Journalism (Global) at the British Press Awards 2017 and the European Press Prize for Investigation in 2018.

 Currently he works as a reporter and editor for The Black Sea www.theblacksea.eu – a platform that showcases investigative reporting in southeast Europe.
 This site was nominated for the European Press Prize for Innovation in 2014, and has also published work nominated for the Investigation Prize in 2016 and 2017.

 This site concentrates on examples of his work since 2008.